LQR471814/wavelet-tree/docs/RRR.md

 As such, the block effectively functions as a cache for calculations critical for `rank` and `select`.

-The theoretical optimal value for the block size $b$ is given by:
+Usually, the theoretical optimal value for the block size $b$ is calculated with the following formula:

 $$
 b = \frac{\log_{2}(n)}{2}